QUALIFYING ACTIVITIES FOR MCLE CREDIT

 - Informal discussion groups

-- Preparation for an examination for admission to practice law in any state, the District of Columbia, and territory of the U.S., or any foreign jurisdiction, or for time spent actually taking such examinations
+- Preparation for admission to practice law in any state, the District of Columbia, and territory of the U.S., or any foreign jurisdiction, or for time spent actually taking such examinations

-- Time spent in reading or studying of published or printed material before taking a self-assessment test
+- Time spent in reading or studying published or printed material before taking a self-assessment test

-Management of law practice education activities are eligible for approval if they have significant practical content directly relevant to members and are related to the practice of law, including, but not limited to:
+Activities relating to the management of a law practice or law office are eligible for approval if they have significant practical content, are directly relevant to members and are related to the practice of law, including, but not limited to:

 Qualifying an activity for special credit hours

-Legal Ethics must focus on the professional responsibility of attorneys and not on business, corporate, government, or societal ethics.
-For example, activities that educate attorneys on the California Rules of Professional Conduct are eligible for legal ethics credit, but activities that focus on ethical dilemmas encountered in our society, or in a business or a non-legal profession, are NOT eligible for MCLE legal ethics credit.
+Legal ethics must focus on the professional responsibility of attorneys and not on the ethics of business, corporate or government affairs or society in general.
+For example, activities that educate attorneys on the California Rules of Professional Conduct are eligible for ethics credit, but activities that focus on ethical dilemmas encountered in society, a business or a non-legal profession do not qualify for MCLE legal ethics credit.

 Qualifying online activities

-- Activities must permit the attendee a reasonable opportunity to both view and participate in the program
+Activities must offer attendees a reasonable opportunity to both view and participate in the program.

-- The provider must retain copies of all electronic signatures, written material, evaluation forms and records of attendance in a manner that is open and available for audit
+The provider must retain copies of all electronic signatures (including all attendee’s bar identification number), written material, evaluation forms and records of attendance in a manner that is open and available for audit.